cvburgess/cvburgess.com/lead-with-joy/posts/standup.md

 ### Updates and announcements

-Sometimes the above formats are overkill and doing them just to do them is a surefire way to make standup feel unnecessary.
+Sometimes the above formats are overkill and doing something just to do it is a surefire way to make standup feel lifeless.

+So, what if we... don't? _Bet you didn't see that one coming._

 #### How to do it